 House Bill No. 5983 proposes significant amendments to the sales and use tax rates for peer-to-peer car sharing in Connecticut, effective July 1, 2025.
-The bill repeals subdivision (1) of section 12-408 of the general statutes and introduces a new tax rate of 9.35% for peer-to-peer car sharing agreements lasting 30 consecutive days or less, aligning it with the tax rate for traditional passenger vehicle rentals.
-Additionally, the bill makes technical corrections, including updates to the definitions of "peer-to-peer car sharing," "shared vehicle," and "car sharing platform," while excluding traditional vehicle rental contracts from these definitions.
-The bill also maintains existing tax rates for other sales and services, ensuring a comprehensive tax structure.
+The bill repeals subdivision (1) of section 12-408 of the general statutes and introduces a new tax rate of 9.35% for peer-to-peer car sharing agreements lasting 30 consecutive days or less, aligning it with the existing tax rate for traditional vehicle rentals.
+Additionally, the bill establishes a municipal revenue sharing account and modifies the excise tax structure on tangible personal property and services, maintaining a general rate of 6.35% while introducing specific rates for various categories, including a 15% rate for hotel stays.
+The legislation also includes technical corrections and clarifications regarding definitions related to peer-to-peer car sharing, such as "shared vehicle" and "car sharing platform."

 Statutes affected: